tobjaw/taskfile-parts/IMPLEMENTATION.md

 - This is the standard approach (similar to `pkgs.formats.yaml` in nixpkgs)

 **Cross-Platform Compatibility:**
-- The YAML parser is built ONCE using x86_64-darwin (not per-system)
+- By default, the YAML parser is built per-system using that system's native pkgs
-- Works on Apple Silicon Macs via Rosetta 2 translation
+- The `ifdSystem` option allows pinning to a specific system for cross-platform evaluation
-- Works on Intel Macs natively
+- When `ifdSystem` is set, all systems use that platform for parsing (e.g., "aarch64-darwin" on Apple Silicon)
-- Can be substituted from binary cache on Linux systems
+- This allows `nix flake show --all-systems` without remote builders
-- Uses `preferLocalBuild` to avoid remote builder complexity
+- Works natively on all supported platforms
-- This design allows evaluating all platforms without needing remote builders
+- Uses `allowSubstitutes = true` to fetch from binary caches when available
 - Supports: x86_64-linux, aarch64-linux, x86_64-darwin, aarch64-darwin

 ### 3. Dynamic App Generation